jazzband/django-axes/README.rst

 Requirements
 ============

-``django-axes`` requires Django 1.5 or later.
+``django-axes`` requires a supported Django version.
 The application is intended to work around the Django admin and the regular ``django.contrib.auth`` login-powered pages.
+Look at https://www.djangoproject.com/download/ to check if your version is supported.

 Installation